NoudH/timewinder/README.md

 ## What?

 Timewinder is backup tool for the settings of the League of Legends client.
-It can both create and restore backups.
+It can both restore and (automatically) create backups.

 Think of settings like:
 * Skin preferences